 Proposal 1: It’s suggested to derive the gNB identity from the PLMN-IdentityInfo containing the selected PLMN, instead of from the first PLMN-IdentityInfo list entry of PLMN-IdentityInfoList in SIB1.
 The wording suggestion is as below:

-2> derive the gNB identity from gNB-ID-Length and cellIdentity of the first PLMN-IdentityInfo list entry of PLMN-IdentityInfoList in SIB1, as defined in TS 38.413 [53];
+2> derive the gNB identity from gNB-ID-Length and cellIdentity for the cell as received in the corresponding PLMN-IdentityInfo containing the selected PLMN or cellIdentity for the cell as received in the corresponding entry of npn-IdentityInfoList containing the selected PLMN or SNPN, as defined in TS 38.413 [53];

 Proposal 2: To remove “if requested by upper layers” part from the description “Upon receiving SIB9 with eventID-TSS, the UE shall perform the actions below if requested by upper layers” as there is no related request from upper layers.